Apple partners with ABC on 2020 presidential coverage in the Apple News app – TechCrunch

 The collaboration will extend through Super Tuesday, the Republican and Democratic National Conventions, the general election debates, election night and the 2021 presidential inauguration, Apple says.

 This isn’t the first time Apple has added special coverage to its News app in the months leading up to a U.S. election.
-The company began to push its own election coverage after the 2016 election controversies that saw large tech companies, including Google, Twitter, and Facebook, facing congressional inquiries and investigations regarding the Russian interference with elections that took place across their networks.
+The company began to push its own election coverage after the 2016 election controversies that saw large tech companies, including Google, Twitter and Facebook, facing congressional inquiries and investigations regarding the Russian interference with elections that took place across their networks.

 The need for news platforms users can trust is a key part of Apple’s agenda with its News app.
 Apple cites ABC’s winning of four Edward R. Murrow Awards this year, including for overall excellence in television.
-It also hosted the most-watched debate of the 2020 presidential cycle so far in September 2019, with over 14 million viewers across ABC and Univision, and 11 million online video views.
+It also hosted the most-watched debate of the 2020 presidential cycle so far, in September 2019, with more than 14 million viewers across ABC and Univision, and 11 million online video views.

-FiveThirtyEight, meanwhile, is known for its statistical analysis, data visualization, and reporting on politics and the election, which includes things like trackers on the latest polling, candidate endorsements, and fundraising.
+FiveThirtyEight, meanwhile, is known for its statistical analysis, data visualization and reporting on politics and the election, which includes things like trackers on the latest polling, candidate endorsements and fundraising.

 “Access to quality news and trusted information is always important, and never more so than in an election year,” said Lauren Kern, editor-in-chief of Apple News, in a statement about the collaboration.
 “We’re proud to partner with ABC News to present the millions of people who use Apple News each day with dynamic live coverage and responsible analysis during the major news moments of the 2020 election.”